How to Create a Go-To-Market Strategy

 Step 1: Identify Your Target Audience

-The first step to building your go-to-market strategy is to identify your target market and learn everything there is to know about the people who make up that market.
+The first step in building your go-to-market strategy is to identify your target market and learn everything about the people who make up that market.
 The best way to do this is by crafting Ideal Customer Profiles, or ICPs.

-For example, let’s say you’re launching an app-based service called Cleanr that offers high-end amenities like cleaning, laundry, pet care, grocery, and meal prep services to users while they’re out of town or at work.
+For example, let’s say you’re launching an app-based service called Cleanr that offers users high-end amenities like cleaning, laundry, pet care, grocery, and meal prep services while they’re out of town or at work.

 This process of customer segmentation will allow you to hone in on each group within your target market and ensure you’re employing messaging and marketing channels that will reach and resonate with each one.
 Once you’ve finalized your ICPs, revisit them regularly and make necessary adjustments as your ideal customer markets change and evolve.